workingjubilee/rogue-of-hearts/design.md

 this prevents players from feeling like they have to grind reinforcements. levels are persistent.
 7 floors
-basement, walls, courtyard, penetrating multiple bastions?
+basement, walls, courtyard, penetrating multiple curtain walls maybe?